openplans/openblock-old/docs/install/geodata.rst

 Browse  to /admin/db/locations, click "Upload Shapefile", and upload the zipped file you downloaded.
 Submit the form.

-On the next screen, you can choose a Location Type, then choose from the "layers" available in this shapefile (often there is only one).
+On the next screen, you must choose a Location Type, then choose from the "layers" available in this shapefile (often there is only one).

+The form will tell you how many polygons or points each layer contains, which gives you an idea how many Locations you will get.
+However, there is currently no way to actually *see*  the shapes before importing.
+For that, you are better off with external GIS tools such as `Quantum GIS <http://www.qgis.org/>`_.

 Then you get to choose which field contains the name of each location.
 The form will show you an example value from each field, so it's usually pretty obvious which field is the one to choose.
-(If none of them make any sense, it's possible that this shapefile isn't usable by OpenBlock.)
+(If none of them make any sense, the shapefile may not have any nice human-readable labels at all; your best bet is to pick any field and manually rename the locations after import, but that may be impractical if there are a lot of features.)

-Submit the form and you're done.
+Submit the form and you will be redirected to the locations list.
+The import will run in the :ref:`background <background_tasks>`.

 .. _import_locations_from_shapefile: